ama-team/php-image-projection-framework/README.md

 - To complete target projection, source projection has to be fully loaded into RAM.
-This could be quite a lot for big projections, and teh library itself doesn't do any size validations, so you have to watch RAM yourself.
+This could be quite a lot for big projections, and the library itself doesn't do any size validations, so you have to watch RAM yourself.
 Also, image loading adds time penalty itself.
 - The main workload is giant loop that asks for color of specific sphere coordinates and then populates target image with that color.